 The creature is so well-known, it was the subject of a massive hoax in 1934.

 Lake Erie’s Bessie is the Canadian cousin of Scotland’s Loch Ness Monster, Nessie.
 The first recorded account of Bessie was in 1793, and sightings have only become more common in the past few decades.

 Bessie is said to be a long snake-like creature that is anywhere from 16 to 60 feet long.
 Descriptions of Bessie vary quite a bit, from descriptions of a dog-like head, to fins, to human-like arms.
 Its colour has been reported as grey, copper, or silver.

 Ready to retire your swim trunks?
 Not so fast!

 As fun as it may be to ponder the possibility of tremendous monsters lurking in the depths of the Great Lakes, the truth may be less fantastical.

 The Great Lakes are home to some enormous, though not quite supernatural, species of fish such as the Northern Pike, Muskellunge, and Lake Sturgeon.
 These fish are all long and somewhat serpentine in appearance, and may account for some of the ‘monster’ sightings.

-Unfortunately, whatever creatures may inhabit the Great Lakes have more to fear from us than we do from them.
-For example, Lake Sturgeon have been negatively impacted by overharvesting, pollution and loss of migratory waterways, while Muskellunge's low reproductive rate and slow growth mean that they are vulnerable to overfishing.
+Lake Sturgeon have been negatively impacted by overharvesting, pollution, and loss of migratory waterways, while Muskellunge's low reproductive rate and slow growth mean that they are vulnerable to overfishing.

 Have you encountered any lake Great Lake mysteries?
 Let us know by tagging us @greatlakesguide and using #greatlakesguide!